iPhone 12 release date | price, news, spec, rumors and leaks - Mash Viral

 storage area

 iPhones are always provided with different storage levels.
-The iPhone 11 series offered consumers a choice of 64 GB, 128 GB or 256 GB, but as we consume more and more data, we store more photos, videos and apps on our phones – the iPhone 12 would be at the point of that storage can stand?
+The iPhone 11 series offered consumers a choice of 64 GB, 128 GB or 256 GB, but as we consume more and more data, we store more photos, videos and apps on our phones – the iPhone 12 is about to To save that storage?

 It is possible that Apple doubles the top specification to 512 GB storage for users who really want data, which would make sense because mobile data transfer is only getting faster.